2015 Cleveland Browns season: Week 3: vs. Oakland Raiders

-The Raiders opened the scoring on their first drive of the game, settling for a field goal to take a 3-0 lead.
-The Browns failed to score and trailed 3-0 after the first quarter.
-The Raiders scored a second quarter touchdown to take a 10-0 lead.
+The Raiders opened the scoring on their first drive of the game, settling for a field goal to take a 3–0 lead.
+The Browns failed to score and trailed 3–0 after the first quarter.
+The Raiders scored a second quarter touchdown to take a 10–0 lead.
 Late in the half, the Browns reached the Raiders' 1 yard line and had 1st and goal at the 1.
 However, they failed to get into the end zone in three attempts.
-After a false start penalty on 4th and goal, the Browns settled for a field goal to cut the deficit to 10-3.
-With less than 2 minutes remaining in the half, the Raiders drove down the field, and QB Derek Carr threw a touchdown pass, giving the Raiders a 17-3 lead at halftime.
-Early in the third quarter, the Raiders kicked another field goal and went up 20-3.
-The Browns finally reached the end zone in the third quarter as QB Josh McCown completed a 28-yard pass to TE Gary Barnidge, cutting it to 20-10.
-The Raiders scored another touchdown early in the 4th quarter, and the Browns trailed 27-10.
+After a false start penalty on 4th and goal, the Browns settled for a field goal to cut the deficit to 10–3.
+With less than two minutes remaining in the half, the Raiders drove down the field, and QB Derek Carr threw a touchdown pass, giving the Raiders a 17–3 lead at halftime.
+Early in the third quarter, the Raiders kicked another field goal and went up 20–3.
+The Browns finally reached the end zone in the third quarter as QB Josh McCown completed a 28-yard pass to TE Gary Barnidge, cutting it to 20–10.
+The Raiders scored another touchdown early in the 4th quarter, and the Browns trailed 27–10.
 At that moment, the Browns began to mount a 4th quarter rally.
-K Travis Coons kicked a field goal to pull within 27-13.
-The Raiders turned the ball over in their own territory on their next drive, and the Browns scored another touchdown to cut the deficit to 27-20.
+K Travis Coons kicked a field goal to pull within 27–13.
+The Raiders turned the ball over in their own territory on their next drive, and the Browns scored another touchdown to cut the deficit to 27–20.
 The Browns' defense forced a 3 and out, and the Raiders were forced to punt.
 However, Travis Benjamin muffed the punt, and the Raiders recovered it.
-The Raiders ran three more plays before they punted again, pinning the Browns at their own 2-yard line.
+The Raiders ran three more plays before they punted again, pinning the Browns at their own 2.
 The Browns had one last chance to score a game saving touchdown.
-Within 2 minutes, they reached the Raiders' 29-yard line.
-After McCown was sacked, the Browns faced 3rd and 14 on the Raiders' 34-yard line with under 45 seconds to play.
+Within 2 minutes, they reached the Raiders' 29.
+After McCown was sacked, the Browns faced 3rd and 14 on the Raiders' 34 with under 45 seconds to play.
 At that moment, McCown threw a pass that was intercepted by Charles Woodson.
 With no timeouts remaining, the Raiders were able to kneel and run out the clock.

-With the loss, the Browns dropped to 1-2.
+With the loss, the Browns dropped to 1–2.